 Colangelo’s wild spending habits became the stuff of urban legends over his first few years as the Diamondbacks’ front man, but amid all the red ink was one very nice return on his start-up’s investment: A world championship in just its fourth year of existence.

 It could be argued that, during the 1990s, Colangelo was the most powerful man in the state of Arizona.
-He arrived in Phoenix three decades earlier as a very young general manager of the NBA’s Suns, and from there built himself up as a man of many things; whatever he wanted, he got.
-He purchased the Suns, helped bring the Super Bowl and the NHL to town, and successfully led the effort to bring in major league baseball.
+He arrived in Phoenix three decades earlier as a very young general manager of basketball’s Suns, and from there built himself up as a man of many things; whatever he wanted, he got.
+He purchased the Suns, helped bring the Super Bowl and National Hockey League to town, and successfully led the effort to bring in a Major League baseball franchise.
 Colangelo lobbied and got sparkling new facilities for both the Diamondbacks and Suns.

 The Diamondbacks lost 97 games in their inaugural year but did a stunning about-face in 1999 by winning 100 to take the National League’s Western Division—before bowing out in the postseason’s first round to the New York Mets.
 They remained competitive for 2000 but did not make the playoffs, and the question arose: What was more likely to happen first with the Diamondbacks, a World Series title or bankruptcy?